 Professor of Veterinary Ophthalmology

 Dr. Maggs received his veterinary degree from the University of Melbourne, Australia in 1988 and then spent 5 years in mixed animal practices there and throughout Great Britain.
-He completed small animal and equine internships at Colorado State University and a research fellowship and comparative ophthalmology residency at the University of Missouri, where he remained on faculty before joining the University of California - Davis in December, 2000.
-He is author of Slatter's Fundamentals of Veterinary Ophthalmology, on the editorial board of the Journal of Feline Medicine and Surgery, and Treasurer of the International Society of Veterinary Ophthalmology.
-Dr. Maggs' special interests include ophthalmic surgery and infectious ocular disease, particularly feline herpesvirus infection and tear film disorders.
+He completed small animal and equine internships at Colorado State University and a research fellowship and comparative ophthalmology residency at the University of Missouri before joining the University of California, Davis in 2000.
+He is author of Slatter’s Fundamentals of Veterinary Ophthalmology and President Elect of the International Society of Veterinary Ophthalmology.
+Dr. Maggs’ special interests include ocular surface disease, particularly feline herpesvirus infection and tear film disorders.

 Kathryn Good, DVM, DACVO